-The stunning BBC Springwatch Garden at RHS Hampton Court Flower Show 2019 was designed by award winning garden designer Jo Thompson alongside wildlife writer Kate Bradbury.
+This stunning wildlife garden was called the BBC Springwatch Garden.
+It featured at RHS Hampton Court Flower Show 2019 was designed by award winning garden designer Jo Thompson alongside wildlife writer Kate Bradbury.

 It was chock full of ideas on how people can make their gardens more wildlife friendly.